-There are paid search results and unpaid search results.
-If you conduct a web search, you'll notice that the top few search results are marked with a small icon "AD".
+If you conduct a web search, you'll notice that the top few search results are marked with a small icon

 These are paid searches.
 Website owners pay money to be shown at the top of the results for the keywords you typed in.
+This is always an option, but can be expensive depending on your business.

 Below these paid results are what are called organic results.
 Here is where you want to be.
 These are not paid, but ranked according to relevancy.
-Successful SEO means earning a spot in the top 10 search results.
+Successful SEO means earning a spot in the top 10 search results - 1st page.

 Statistically, about 94% of users will click on a search result from the first page of any web search.
 Less than 6% will bother to look over the 2nd page and beyond.